pendragon-andyh/Juno60/Envelope/Release/README.md

 This was a bit of a surprise for me.
 The xxxx book says that the delay duration on analog synths normally reduces when the sustain-level is increases.

 ##Slope
-The decay rate for analog synths is normally curved because the represent the charge-rate of a capacitor.
+The release rate for analog synths is normally curved because it is based upon the discharge-rate of a capacitor.

 The following values were measured when the slider was set to 10 (and the sustain-level is 0):